dymmond/esmerald/docs/lifespan-events.md

 Currently Esmerald supports **on_startup**, **on_shutdown** and **lifespan**.

-Esmerald being built on the top of Starlette, it inherited those behaviours, which means, it can be easily assembled to work directly with these events 🤖.
+Esmerald being built on the top of Lilya, it inherited those behaviours, which means, it can be easily assembled to work directly with these events 🤖.

-!!!
-Deprecation Warning
-    After the release of Starlette 0.26.0 it was announced the deprecation of **on_startup** and **on_shutdown** in favour of the newly **lifespan**.
-Esmerald supports lifespan since its inception so this won't affect directly the framework.

 ### Esmerald on_startup and on_shutdown

-Since the annoucement of Starlette that `on_startup` and `on_shutdown` would be removed after the the release 1.0 in favour of `lifespan`, Esmerald decided to follow through since it is 100% compatible with it.

-Despite the deprecation of those fields, Esmerald has an underlying implementation that **will allow** the `on_startup` and `on_shutdown` to still exist even after this deprecation from Starlette.

-**Does this mean that Esmerald will have to maintain its own events?** No, despite allowing `on_startup` and `on_shutdown` to exist in the same way it does now, the underlying implementation changed.

 If you pass an `on_startup` and an `on_shutdown` parameters intead of the `lifespan`, Esmerald will **automatically generate the async context manager** for you and pass it to the `lifespan` internally for you.

-This way Esmerald assures 100% compatibility with Starlette and still maintains the same "look and feel" as before.
+This way Esmerald assures 100% compatibility with Lilya and still maintains the same "look and feel" as before.

 **You can use on_startup/on_shutdown and lifespan but not both at the same time**.